 You can also get more details on the performance insights of your website.
 This will give you scores on different aspects of your website performance.
 You can improve on aspects where you have low scores to improve your website speed.

 Another popular tool you can use to test your website speed is the GTmetrix.
 One advantage GTmetrix has over Pingdom is that it supports HTTP/2.
-To perform a test on GTmetrix, enter your website URL and click on ‘Analyze’ button.
+To perform a test on GTmetrix, enter your website URL, and click on the ‘Test your site’ button.

 The result shows you details like PageSpeed score, YSlow score, fully loaded time, total page size, and the number of requests.

-Below dashboard on your control panel is ‘Sites.’
-This is where you have the records of all the websites you’re hosting on Kinsta.
+The screenshot below shows the dashboard on your control panel for ‘Sites.’
+This is where you have the records of all the websites, applications and databases you’re hosting on Kinsta.